Complying with the Requirement for HIPAA Training in a Dental Office

 What happens if a dental office fails to provide HIPAA training to staff?

-If a dental office fails to provide HIPAA training to staff, an HHS´ Office for Civil Rights conducts a compliance investigation in response to a patient compliant, the dental office will not only be sanctioned for the violation that prompted the complaint, but also for any other compliance failing – including the failure to comply with the HIPAA training requirements.
+If a dental office fails to provide โ€œrequiredโ€ HIPAA training to staff, and the failure results in a privacy complaint being escalated to HHSโ€™ Office for Civil Rights, the federal agency may conduct a compliance investigation into the dental office.
+If the complaint is upheld, the dental office will not only be sanctioned for the violation that prompted the complaint, but also for any other compliance failing โ€“ including the failure to comply with the HIPAA training requirements.

 About Liam Johnson